How To Make Money Blogging to Pay for Travel

-Imagine that… travelling the world, writing about your experiences, and getting paid enough to keep on doing it.
+Imagine that traveling the world, writing about your experiences, and getting paid enough blogging and keep on doing it.
 Sounds like a glorious way of life, doesn’t it?
 Or is it too good to be true?

-Some say the opportunity is long gone, especially citing the maturity of the industry and the benefits of getting in early.
-But I think it just takes smart and hard work, like it always did.
+Some say the opportunity is long gone, primarily citing the maturity of the industry and the benefits of getting in early.
+But I think it just takes smart and hard work like it always did.
 So let me dispel the myths and misconceptions and give it to you straight.

 Two Sides to Any Equation